jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

-# The KivaKit Application Framework
+# The KivaKit Framework

 Jonathan Locke
 September 2021

-KivaKit is an Apache License open source application framework composed of carefully integrated *mini-frameworks*.
+KivaKit is an Apache License open source framework designed for implementing [microservices](https://martinfowler.com/articles/microservices.html).
+KivaKit is composed of a set of carefully integrated *mini-frameworks*.
 Each mini-framework has a consistent design and its own focus, and can be used in concert with other mini-frameworks or on its own.
 A simplified dependency network of these frameworks provides a good high level view of KivaKit:

 ![](mini-frameworks.svg)

-A common use case for KivaKit is the development of [*microservices*](https://martinfowler.com/articles/microservices.html).
 Each mini-framework addresses a different need when developing microservices.
-This article provides a brief overview of the mini-frameworks in the diagram above, and a sketch of how they can be used in an application.
+This article provides a brief overview of the mini-frameworks in the diagram above, and a sketch of how they can be used.

 ## Messaging

-As we can see, messaging is central to KivaKit.
-Messaging is useful in building components that are *observable*, which is a useful feature in a cloud-based world.
+As we can see in the diagram above, messaging is central to KivaKit.
+Messaging is useful in building components whose status is *observable*, which is a helpful feature in a cloud-based world.
 Many objects in KivaKit broadcast or listen to status *Message*s such as *Alert*, *Problem*, *Warning* or *Trace*.
 Most are *Repeater*s, listening for status messages from other object(s) and re-broadcasting them to interested listeners downstream.
 This forms a *listener chain* with a terminal *Listener*:

     C -> B -> A